jasonbayton/11ty/_src/blog/2024/01/certifying-android-devices.md

 Reading above, you may have picked up on the fact EDLA has a much wider window from approval to expiry, but that's just the tip of the iceberg.

-EDLA stands for Enterprise Device License Agreement and was introduced to address challenges faced by OEMs building devices intended for enterprise:
+EDLA is a more recent GMS licence and stands for Enterprise Device License Agreement.
+It was introduced to address challenges faced by OEMs building devices intended for enterprise:

 - Non-standard form factors
 - Devices with much longer support lifecycles